AaltoSciComp/scicomp-docs/triton/apps/generative_ai_tools.rst

 Locally installed LLMs
 ----------------------
 We have many models already predownloaded and software installed for using them.
-See :doc:`llms`.
-If you need more models, large datasets or code examples, just ask us.
+See `llms <llms.rst>`_.
+If you need more models, large datasets or `code examples <https://github.com/AaltoSciComp/llm-examples>`_, just ask us.
 We also have tested and provide support for (for example) running LLMs on CSC or LUMI supercomputers - which have plenty more resources, but can be hard to use.